 No rowing experience is necessary.
 We do, however, seek out motivated individuals with a proven track record of success in other disciplines.

 If you are interested in the programme we would like to hear from you.
 Applications by email to: email@example.com.

 - Do I have to have rowed before?
 No. We will teach you everything from scratch.

 - What sort of club is it?
 The boat club is one of the biggest clubs in the University.
-We have been reigning BUSA champions since 2004, and now have 5 professional coaches on the staff.
+We have been reigning BUCS champions since 2004, compete at the highest level and have 5 professional coaches on the staff.

 - What sort of coaching is there?
 You will have your own professional coach, as well as receiving support from several other professional coaches during the year.